leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

 * `sinon` allows mocking
 * `identity-obj-proxy` is needed to allow the loading of modules like scss.
 The following error appears while running the tests if it is not installed:
 `could not locate module ./HelloEvents.module.scss (mapped as identity-obj-proxy`
-* `jest-html-reporters` build a HTML result with the test results
+* `jest-html-reporters` build a HTML report with the test results

 These packages are just needed if using Enzyme for the tests (just in case):